-The text below is an email from the ASPCA sent in May 2012.
+Below is a May 2012 email from the ASPCA.
 With so many touching photos online of present-day K9 teams, who knew this was still the case?
-I thought treating military animals as equipment to be left behind or destroyed was something long gone in the US Armed Forces.
-If you are in the US, please email your senators*.
+I thought the US Armed Forces long ago stopped treating military animals as equipment to be left behind or destroyed.
+So, please, if you are in the US, email your senators*.
 If you aren’t, please publicize this and also maybe check into your own military’s practices.
 I couldn’t find much information on the Canadian Armed Forces, only a couple interesting articles on bomb-sniffing dogs in Afghanistan here.

 (ASPCA) Help the Canine Members of the Armed Forces Act